Sonnet 276

 Sonnet 268

-Here proud to pen your beauty’s legacy
+I’m proud to pen your beauty’s legacy

-For rarest flowers should not fade unsung;
+For rarest blooms should never fade unsung;

-That show at once both out and inward part.
+Revealing both the out and inward parts.

 For best in ink do truth and beauty reign

-And sovereign worth was never more complete.
+Where sovereign worth was never more complete.

 To capture such on canvas, this I dare: